 Low FODMAP crispy rice salad (Nam Khao inspired)

 First, a word on the name.
 I debated calling this Nam Khao, the Laotian salad it is inspired by.
-However, I’m sure that my version is wholly authentic.
+However, I’m sure that my version is absolutely not wholly authentic.
 In researching the dish, I found a lot of recipes use fermented Thai sausage and also deep fry the rice (with egg) in balls as opposed to baking the rice.

 Of course, there’s also the fact that low FODMAP recipes omit onion, garlic and shallots, which are traditional to the dish.